AltonTait/git_practice/README.txt

 Hello Git and GitHub
-Alton Tait New To GitHub
+Alton Tait is new here